Pranit1117/dcris-credit-risk-intelligence/README.md

 ---

 <div align="center">
-Built with ❤️ for Indian banking · DCRIS v2.1
+Built with ❤️ for Banking · DCRIS v2.1
 </div>